-- How serious the contravention was or is in terms of the nature of the personal data concerned and the number of individuals actually or potentially affected. - Whether the contravention was a "one-off" or part of a series of similar contraventions. - Whether the contravention was caused or exacerbated by activities or circumstances outside the direct control of the data controller, for example, a data processor or an errant employee. - The duration and extent of the contravention. - Whether guidance or codes of practice published by the Commissioner or others and relevant to the contravention were used by the data controller, for example, the BS ISO/IEC 27001 standard on information security management.
+- How serious the contravention was or is in terms of the nature of the personal data concerned and the number of individuals actually or potentially affected. - The type of individuals affected (for example, children or vulnerable adults). - Whether the contravention was a "one-off" or part of a series of similar contraventions. - Whether the contravention was caused or exacerbated by activities or circumstances outside the direct control of the person concerned, for example, a data processor or an errant employee. - The duration and extent of the contravention. - Whether guidance or codes of practice published by the Commissioner or others and relevant to the contravention were followed, for example, the BS ISO/IEC 27001 standard on information security management or Commissioner's guidance on 2003 Regulations.